nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 [fzf](https://github.com/junegunn/fzf) tool.
 However, here are a few things you might wish to note:

-* The fuzzy query is performed on clients and projects simultaneously.
-That is, when you query for something, say, "coc", this query is applied to both clients and projects, regardless of which tab is currently being displayed.
+* Each fuzzy query will be applied to both clients and project.
+That is, when you query for something, say, "coc", this query is applied to both the client and project tabs, regardless of which tab is currently being displayed.
 * **TODO: add more gotchas**

 --------------------------------------------------------------------------------------------------------------------